 Many times, these reports also include struggles or what the blogger changed that month to try to make more money.
 Those strategies can be helpful.

-As stated above, they also include links to their courses, books or other products that people can buy so they too an make money.
+As stated above, they also include links to their courses, books, or other products that people can buy so they too can make money.
 They are a marketing tool.

 Honestly?
 I have a love-hate relationship with them.
-I love when bloggers are honest and helpful and are not trying to sell people.
-I don’t like many of them because I don’t think they are all they are cracked up to be.
+I love it when bloggers are honest and helpful and are not trying to sell people.
+I don’t like most of them because I don’t think they are all they claim to be.

 Sure, it’s possible.